-UPS driver dies after assault; search underway for suspect
+UPS driver dies after assault; police seek co-worker

 WATERTOWN, Conn.
-(AP) - A UPS truck driver died after an assault on Tuesday in Connecticut, and authorities are searching for a suspect.
+(AP) - A UPS truck driver died after an assault in Connecticut, and authorities were searching Wednesday for a suspect identified as his co-worker.

+The victim and the suspect apparently were riding in the same vehicle before the assault Tuesday evening but the motive is unknown, Connecticut State Police Trooper Joseu Dorelus said at a news conference.
+A weapon was recovered at the scene, he said.

+Authorities are searching for Elijah David Bertrand, 19.
+Dorelus said he is considered dangerous and urged anybody who knows his whereabouts to contact police.

 State troopers initially responded to a call about an accident involving a UPS truck in Watertown on Tuesday evening.
 They found the driver had been assaulted, and medics took him to a hospital, where he died.